Dutch West India Company: Second West India Company

 In 1750, Thomas Hope was elected to the board of the company, but preferred the Heren XVII after two years; he was succeeded by Nicolaas Geelvinck in 1764.
 In 1773, when drinking coffee and cocoa was popular almost everywhere, the family Van Aerssen van Sommelsdijck sold its property in the colony of Surinam.
 The GWC participated in a bigger share together with the Society of Suriname.
 Many planters in Surinam and the Caribbean came into financial trouble because of the mortgages (crisis of 1772); the demand for slaves dropped.
 In 1775, the last slave ship entered the port of Willemstad.
-From 1780 on the company made losses and paid no dividend.

-After the Fourth Anglo-Dutch War, it became apparent that the GWC was no longer capable of defending its own colonies, as Sint Eustatius, Berbice, Essequibo, Demerara, and some forts on the Dutch Gold Coast were rapidly taken by the British.
-In 1791 it was decided not to renew the patent to the GWC and to dissolve the company.
+After the Fourth Anglo-Dutch War (1780–1784), it became apparent that the GWC was no longer capable of defending its own colonies, as Sint Eustatius, Berbice, Essequibo, Demerara, and some forts on the Dutch Gold Coast were rapidly taken by the British.
+From 1780 on, the company made losses and paid no dividend.
+In 1781, the annual production of the Essequibo and Demerara colonies was 10,000 okshoofden (2.3m liters) of sugar, 5 million ponden (2.5k metric tonnes) of coffee, and 800,000 ponden (395 metric tonnes) of cotton.

+In 1791, it was decided not to renew the patent to the GWC and to dissolve the company.
 All stocks were sold and territories previously held by the GWC came under the rule of the States General of the Netherlands.
 A directorate Ad-Interim took over the administration.
 A Council of Colonies was established as administrator over the affairs of the GWC until 1795.

 Around 1800, there was an attempt to create a third West India Company, but without success.